henryscheible/SlingshotGlobalTrie/server/README.md

 # Server
 The API server is written with Express.js and deployed to GCloud App Engine.

+The trie is stored in memory, not in any persistent way, so restarting or redeploying the server will wipe all data from the trie.

 Production API Endpoint: [`https://trieserver-henryscheible.uc.r.appspot.com/`](https://trieserver-henryscheible.uc.r.appspot.com/)
 ## API Specification